The Pulse of K-Entertainment

 #K-Pop#BTS#ARIRANG#Korean Cinema#BigHit Music#Park Chan-wook#Music Video#Oldboy#BTS 2.0

 BTS released the music video for “2.0” on April 2, 2026 at midnight KST, marking the second visual from their new album ARIRANG (아리랑) following chart-topper “SWIM.”
 Confirmed by BIGHIT MUSIC via the group’s official YouTube channel, the video pays direct homage to Park Chan-wook (박찬욱)’s 2003 psychological thriller Oldboy (올드보이), widely considered one of the greatest Korean films ever made.
 The specific reference: the film’s legendary single-take hallway fight sequence, where the protagonist bludgeons through a corridor of enemies with a hammer.
 BTS’s version keeps the aesthetic, the narrow hallway, and the suits.
 But instead of violence, the members carry unconventional props: a back scratcher, a Taeguk-patterned fan, a danso flute, and a newspaper, replacing Oh Dae-su's hammer with absurdist alternatives.
 All seven members then rely on synchronized choreography to cut through their opponents.
-RM, Jin, SUGA, J-Hope, Jimin, V, and Jungkook walk out of an elevator in formation, and what follows genuinely earns its cinematic comparison.
+RM, Jin, SUGA, J-Hope, Jimin, V, and Jungkook walk out of an elevator in formation.

 BTS “2.0” Official MV.
 Video: BIGHIT MUSIC / BTS